sciyoshi/sciweb/content/articles/2016-08-08-writing-python-extension-modules-in-rust.md

+---
-# Writing Python Extension Modules in Rust
+title: Writing Python Extension Modules in Rust
+published: false
+description:
+mathjax: true
+---

 Python is an amazing language - it's my tool of choice for most programming tasks because of its expressive power, readability, and vibrant and helpful community.